claybrooks/configuration-scoped-service/README.md

 # Rationale

 This library provides a mechanism to safely reload services in response to configuration changes.
 It is designed to work around the concurrency issues introduced by the default `IOptionsMonitor` implementation.
 See the bottom of the readme for more information on why `IOptionsMonitor` is  potentially unsafe as a hot-reload trigger.

 This library lifts the logic for live service reloading in a re-useable and generic manner.
 This alleviates developer effort of handling the reload within the service implementation itself.
 Code that executes in a highly concurrent environment is hard enough to write as is, let me help you alleviate some of the pain by automating your live service reloading :)

 **Because of the ref-counting and swap approach using in this library, there is a potential for multiple instances of your service being alive at the same time.
 This is a trade-off for the added safety.
 If your service can't coexist with another instance of itself, this library is not for you.**

 ## Introduction
 A service with a ConfigurationScope has it's lifetime tied to the lifetime of a specific configuration section.
 If the configuration section data never changes during the lifetime of the app, the service is effectively a singleton.
 If the configuration section data changes, a new instance of the service is constructed and made available for use.

 You can think of the lifetime of ConfigurationScoped as not longer than Singleton but greater than Scoped.

 When a configuration change is observed, the following happens:
  1. A new instance of the service is created on a background thread
- 2. The new service is swapped in and the old service ref-count is decremented.
+ 2. The new service is swapped in and the old service ref-count is decremented
- 3. If the old service ref-count is 0, it is disposed of and removed.
+ 3. If the old service ref-count is 0, it is disposed of and removed
- 4. If the old service ref-count is greater than 0, it will be disposed of at a later time when the ref-count reaches 0.
+ 4. If the old service ref-count is greater than 0, it will be disposed of at a later time when the ref-count reaches 0

 Any service scope requests that occur after the swap in step 2 will receive the new service instance.
 Any active scopes that were created before the swap in step 2 will safely resolve the old service.
 Old service scopes can live indefinitely and will continue to safely resolve the old service.

 ### IServiceCollection Registration
 Service registration follows the general IServiceCollection registration pattern.
 It supports both keyed and non-keyed registrations as well named and unnamed options instances.

 ```csharp
 // Program.cs